 NSAIDs

-Triptans - There are several so-called triptan drugs designed for treating
+Triptans - There are several triptan drugs designed for treating

 A type of movement therapy designed to promote